inet-framework/inet-showcases/emulation/osudpVoip/doc/index.rst

 ``VoipStreamSender`` and ``VoipStreamReceiver`` modules are part of the simulation.
 There is no difference in the configuration of these modules compared to a fully simulated scenario.
-This means that the ``ExtUdp`` module looks and behaves just like the ``UdpApp`` from the point of view of the modules above them.
+This means that the ``ExtLowerUdp`` module looks and behaves just like the ``UdpApp`` from the point of view of the modules above them.